Krlucete/FastqCLS/README.md

 ## License

-FASTQ_Cle is available under the terms of the GPLv3.
+FASTQ_Cle is available under the terms of the MIT.
 See COPYING for more information.

 ## Bugs and Feedback